Going abroad - Denmark

 Forbidden drugs

-Methylamphetamine Minimum limit (mg per kg blood): 0.01
+Methylamphetamine Maximum limit (mg per kg blood): 0.01)

-There are lanes reserved for various types of vehicles.
-If the road has been divided into separate lanes for different types of driving/vehicles, drivers must use the lane specified for the vehicle they are driving.
+There are lanes reserved for various types of vehicles, as specified by road signs.
+Drivers must use the lane specified for the vehicle they are driving.
 Small mopeds must be driven on cycle paths unless road signs indicate otherwise.
-If there is a slow lane, it is to be used by vehicles driven at a speed lower than that indicated on the road sign for the slow lane.
-Other vehicles may not be driven in the slow lane.
+Slow lanes are for use only by vehicles driving at speeds lower than that indicated on the road sign.

 Bicycles